Kooperlol/milton_relay/README.md

 - [x] Planning process.
   - Tangible documents will be provided to show the planning process.
 This includes some flowcharts, google documents, and Figma blueprints.
 - [x] Navigation.
-  - The app navigation is simplistic and easy to use with there being a bottom navigation bar and header contating intuitive UI.
+  - The app navigation is simplistic and easy to use with there being a bottom navigation bar and header containing intuitive UI.
 - [x] Code.
   - The code contains comments and all code is error free during compilation.
 If runtime errors occur, they can be reported through the bug report system.
 - [x] Icons and Graphics.